List of Assassin's Creed characters: John de la Tour

 John de la Tour (died 1745) is a French-Canadian Assassin considered to be the first Assassin active in Colonial America.
 In 1740, while attempting to establish an intelligence network for the French Brotherhood in Acadia, he met Achilles Davenport, who had come to the colonies to form his own Brotherhood.
 Although Achilles initially disliked John, believing him to be arrogant and reckless, the two came to respect each other as they worked together over the following years to build up the Colonial Brotherhood.
 In 1744, John purchased and then freed the slave Angélique-Denise, who went on to become Achilles' wife, Abigail Davenport, and he later sacrificed himself to save Achilles and Abigail during the Siege of Louisbourg in 1745.
-While never seen on-screen, John is mentioned in both Assassin's Creeed III and Assassin's Creed Rogue, and his robes are available to wear as an alternate outfit for Connor.
+While never seen on-screen, John is mentioned in both Assassin's Creed III and Assassin's Creed Rogue, and his robes are available to wear as an alternate outfit for Connor.